krusynth/billhunt.dev/_posts/2020-11-09-welcome-home.md

 {:.featured}
 Update February 6th, 2021: This little post has gotten way more attention than I ever could have expected!
 If you'd like to show everyone that you also want to **Move Carefully and Fix Things**, I'd like to send you a sticker **for free**!
 [Here's how to get yours!](/move-carefully/)

+{:.featured}
+Update February 14th, 2021: This post is now a [free downloadable print-and-fold zine](//billhunt.dev/uploads/2021/02/welcome-home-zine.pdf)!
+You can find folding [instructions at the bottom of this page.](#instructions-for-the-zine)

 This post originally appeared as [a thread on my Twitter account](https://twitter.com/krusynth/status/1325804228426805248).